Gofnax/Glem_Language/README.md

 * AST nodes are evaluated by the interpreter based on their types, such as binary operations, function calls, literals, etc..
 It recursively processes the tree, applying operations and managing scopes, and at the end returning the final value of each statement.
+* The design includes support for higher-order functions, allowing functions to be passed as arguments to other functions.

 **Assumptions:**
 * There is a determined sequence in which the expressions in each statement need to be evaluated